IBM/kar/docs/KAR.md

 store is initially empty.
 While the number of components in an application may go down to zero, KAR will persists its store content and make it available to components later joining the application.

+Since KAR may persist state indefinitely, components should make sure to delete unnecessary content from the persistent store, or set content to expire after a delay.
+KAR will also provide tools to monitor, examine, and cleanup persistent state.

 ## Actors